PirkkaRannikko/Identity-Service-Broker-API/README.md

 8. POST /oauth/token
 9. Identity token
 10. GET /oauth/profile
-11. Sandbox
+11. GET /.well-known/openid-configuration
+12. JWKS
+13. Public Sandbox for customer testing
-12. Service Provider code example
+14. Service Provider code example
-13. Libraries for Service Provider
+15. Libraries for Service Provider
-14. Javascript
+16. Javascript
-15. PHP
+17. PHP
-16. Extra material
+18. Extra material
-17. Support
+19. Support
-18. Pricing
+20. Pricing

 ## 1. Definitions

-- **JWT** or JSON Web Token is a standard for wrapping attributes into a token.
-JWS is a signed and JWE an encrypted JWT token.
-- **OIDC** or OpenID Connect is a standard easy to use protocol for identifying and authenticating users.
 - **Service Provider (SP)** is the service asking for the user identity.
 - **Identity Service Broker (ISB)** is the Checkout service that lets the user choose an identity provider and that passes the requested user identity information to the service provider.
 - **Identity Provider (IdP)** is a provider of identification, i.e. a Bank or mobile ID.
 - **Identity Service Broker UI** is a list of Identity Providers shown on the UI.
 There are two options for displaying the UI.
 Service Provider can redirect the user to the hosted UI in the Identity Service Broker or embed the UI into its own UI.
+- **OIDC** or OpenID Connect is a standard easy to use protocol for identifying and authenticating users.
+- **JWT** or JSON Web Token is a standard for wrapping attributes into a token.
+JWS is a signed and JWE an encrypted JWT token.
+- **JWKS** JSON Web Key Set is a standard way to exchange public keys between SP and ISB.

 ## 2. Prerequisites